Amazon workers to stage a walkout Monday, demanding closure of Staten Island facility

 The walkout will begin at 12:30 p.m. and could involve anywhere between 50 and 200 people, Smalls estimated.
 Following the walkout, the workers will gather at a nearby public bus stop and speak to the press.

-Before deciding on the walkout, Smalls, who said he manages roughly 500-600 people on a weekly basis, said that every day for the past week, he has sought the help of the facility's general manager — to no avail.
+Before deciding on the walkout, Smalls, who said he helps his direct supervisor manage 60 to 70 people daily, said that every day for the past week, he has sought the help of the facility's general manager — to no avail.
+Amazon later told CNN Smalls is not a manager and that he does not manage anyone; Smalls agreed he is not a manager on paper, but disagreed with Amazon's claim that he does not manage other workers.
+Last Tuesday, Smalls said, he sent a worker home who was visibly ill.

+Smalls was later put on quarantine himself.
+Amazon told CNN Smalls is being paid throughout his quarantine.
+That is consistent with prior Amazon statements that the company will pay workers who must self-isolate due to the virus.
+Smalls said he was informed on Saturday of his quarantine status, but that he has not yet received payment because his normal pay period does not end until the end of this week.

 On Sunday, Amazon implemented daily temperature checks for everyone entering the Staten Island facility at the beginning of their shifts, according to one worker employed there and an internal post in Amazon's employee app that was viewed by CNN Business.

-Note: -- Correction: An earlier version of this story incorrectly identified Christian Smalls' title.
-He is a process assistant.
-This story has also been updated to report that Smalls has been quarantined and clarifies the number of people he said he helps manage.